jamie-sun/Calculator/README.md

 # Calculator
-Personal project of a calculator application
-Used C# and Windows Forms
+Personal project of a calculator application using C# and Windows Forms